-F. Medications
+6.6.
+Medications

-Labeling for all medications, both simulated and real, indicate that they are for simulated use only.
+Labeling for all medications, both simulated and real, indicates that they are for simulated use only.

-G. Latex Policy
+6.7.
+Latex Policy

-Students and Simulation Educators are informed that some of the equipment in the Simulation Lab/LRC contains latex.
-Those with a known sensitivity/allergy to latex are required to contact the Simulation Technologist PRIOR to engaging in any activity in the lab.
+Students and Simulation Educators are informed that some of the equipment in the Simulation Lab/LRC contain latex.
+Those with a known sensitivity/allergy to latex are required to contact the Simulation Operations Specialist PRIOR to engaging in any activity in the lab.
 Every effort is made to replace equipment with latex-free substitutions.
-All users who suffer from latex allergies should take precautions while using or handling the latex equipment by wearing non-latex gloves
+All users who suffer from latex allergies should take precautions while using or handling latex equipment by wearing non-latex gloves

-H. Food/Drink Policy
+6.8.
+Food/Drink Policy